 Resistance, Cultural Continuity, and Spiritual Depth

-Body painting, ceramics, textiles, feather headdresses, and rock art are fundamental expressions of their spirituality, historical memory, social structure, and deep connection with nature.
+For millennia, the Indigenous peoples of the Amazon have expressed their cosmovisions through visually symbolic forms.
+Body painting, ceramics, textile art, feather headdresses, and rock paintings all play a central role.
+These are living expressions of their spirituality, historical memory, social organization, and deep connection with nature.

 Visual Worldview: Art as a Spiritual Language

-It functions as a visual language that makes visible the deep relationship with nature, the forest spirits, medicinal plants, and the wisdom passed down through generations.
+It functions as a visual language that makes visible their close relationship with nature: forest spirits, medicinal plants, and wisdom transmitted over generations.
+Within their works, symbolic patterns, colors, and figures appear, all bearing significant meaning deeply anchored in each community’s collective memory.

 Themes and Symbolism